Oozaku/codex-2022-exam/ex05/README.md

 # Description

-Get time in API 'http://worldclockapi.com/api/json/utc/now' and printing the time in timezone UTC and the time in my timezone, UTC-3.
+Get time in API 'http://worldclockapi.com/api/json/utc/now' and print the time in UTC and the time in my local timezone, UTC-3.

 # Requirements

-To run this script, you need `Python3` and its library `requests`.
+To run this script, you need `Python3` and the library `requests`.

 # Usage